weyoss/redis-smq/README.md

 - REST API: [packages/redis-smq-rest-api/README.md](packages/redis-smq-rest-api/README.md)
 - Web UI: [packages/redis-smq-web-ui/README.md](packages/redis-smq-web-ui/README.md)

-_Important documentation note:_
+_Important note:_
 - This README and in-repo documentation reflect the latest changes from the master branch.
-- For documentation of the latest stable release, see: https://github.com/weyoss/redis-smq/tree/v8.3.1.
+- For documentation of the latest stable release, start at https://github.com/weyoss/redis-smq/releases/latest and browse the docs under source tree of the selected tag.

 **Contributing**